Apple iPhone 11 deals explained

 - EE – Operates on its own network and is offering all iPhone models.
 The top plans offer unlimited data and a low up-front cost, but you can choose a limited data plan and save a little money if that's not something you need.
 There are currently no free gifts or cashback on any iPhone 11 with EE

 - giffgaff – Operates on the O2 network, and is somewhat unique in that it defers to its community of users for much of its customer service.
-Generally this means it offers lower prices, but it must be said, not in the case of the iPhone 11 models at the time of writing.
+Generally this means it offers lower prices, but it must be said, not in the case of the iPhone 11 at the time of writing.
 Once you factor in the cost of the handset and the rolling monthly allowances (what giffgaff calls a 'goodybag') you're looking at similar money to other providers

 SIM free iPhone 11 and iPhone 11 Pro deals

-If you have the money, buying your handset upfront is actually the cheapest way to get your new phone.
+Even though the iPhone 11 is cheaper than it once was, it is still a fair chunk of cash.
+But if you have the money, buying your handset upfront is actually the cheapest way to get your new phone.
 Because although it may mean a large initial outlay, handset contract agreements are simply consumer loans, and on a lot of those loans you will be paying interest.
 Some not, obviously.
 If you pay attention to such things you will find iPhone 11 contracts with interest free credit, but they are generally shorter in length.

 It's worth reiterating while we're here, then, that since mobile phone contracts are consumer loans in essence, credit checks are both obligatory and strict in all cases.